 - Computer controlled accuracy of the IntraLase iFS creates a precise cornea resection withgreater consistency of flap thickness.
-If you were not a candidate for traditional LASIK, you may still be a candidate for the IntraLASIK procedure.
+If you were not a candidate for traditional LASIK surgery, you may still be a candidate for the IntraLASIK procedure.

 - The long wavelength of the IntraLase iFS laser creates precision flaps without heating or damaging surrounding tissue.

-“IntraLASIK results in less symptoms of dry eye”
+“IntraLASIK surgery results in less symptoms of dry eye”